Master the pricing and packaging of your services to sell more, boost profitability and grow your business.

 Part 3: Pricing Your Packages

 Finally, after you’ve packaged your services, it’s time to price your packages.
 Pricing is important because if you get it wrong, your packages will become unprofitable.

-For example, if you price them in a way that people cheap out, you’ll almost always sell your lowest package which won’t help you grow like you want to.
+For example, if you price them in a way that leads people to cheap out, you’ll almost always sell your lowest package, which won’t help you grow like you want to.

 So, how exactly do you price your service packages?